yunielrc/ydf/README.md

 A `package` is a directory containing files and directories in which some have a special meaning for the `interpreter`. ydf is an `interpreter`.

-### Which are the directories and files with special meaning?
+### What are the directories and files with special meaning?

 Here is an example of a `package` with 19 directories and files with special meaning, those are `instructions` that work on any linux distribution: